 Hypnotherapy - A Cure For Unnecessary Anxiety

 When people talk about anxiety, it's rarely in a positive tone but occasionally they should because anxiety is actually a natural and protective defensive mechanism.
-The primary objective of it is to keep us safe and out of harm's way.
-The problem though is that in today's modern world, there is actually a lot of either fake or false stimuli that allow us to experience unnecessary anxiety.
+Its primary objective of it is to keep us safe and out of harm's way.
+The problem though is that in today's modern world, there are actually a lot of fake or false stimuli that allow us to experience unnecessary anxiety.
 Essentially we detect danger, where danger doesn't exist!
 This is anomalous for a few reasons.
 Firstly, anxiety is best described as, the anticipation of danger, not the presence of it; that is fear.
 Secondly, because the brain is unable to differentiate between real or imagined danger, it makes it more difficult to determine the difference between fake or false sensory stimuli.

 Pounding heart (palpitations)

 Fuzzy head or giddy feelings

 Make more mistakes or errors

 Prone to anger outbursts

 The probable outcome, a fear of flying, develops but probably has nothing to do with flying per se.
 As alluded to, this can happen even if you are a seasoned flyer and have flown many times before.
 The computations of a fear type of experience for each of us are almost limitless.
 Fortunately for most, it rarely manifests or at least not to the extent of becoming a disorder.
 Consequently, most people go through life with a normal experience of anxiety, after all, it's a life-protecting part of being human; its purpose; is to keep us safe!